The book

 Consistency with established experiments

 PDT must preserve every verified result.
 Interference, entanglement, relativity, gravitation, thermodynamics and quantum statistics all emerge naturally under the phase reading.
-Agreement with experiment is presented not as evidence for the theory but as the minimum requirement for it to be taken seriously at all.
+Agreement with established experiment is treated not as evidence for PDT, but as the minimum standard any viable physical framework must satisfy.

 3. 72